HuMoN-Research-Lab/BlenderQualisysMocapDemo/README.md

    #At the top of the code
    import bpy
    ```
-Then we can iterate through our list opf markers and create an empty object at each marker position on the first frame.
+Then we can iterate through our list of markers and create an empty object at each marker position on the first frame.

    ```python
     #Create empties at marker positions